-Few organizations have automated the collection of emissions data at scale of organizations cite the lack of a data platform that consolidates emissions data from multiple sources as a key challenge Build emissions data analytics and visualization capabilities to activate emissions data.
+Ingested data will then need to feed into a single data platform to provide a single source of truth for emissions data.
+Organizations currently lack a consolidated view of their emissions data with threefifths of organizations (60%) citing the lack of a data platform that consolidates emissions data from multiple sources as a key challenge.
+50[%] of organizations cite the lack of a data platform that consolidates emissions data from multiple sources as a key challenge Build emissions data analytics and visualization capabilities to activate emissions data.
 Industrializing emissions data indestion, storage and processing lays the groundwork for the next step in emissions data activation - which is developing emissions data analytics and visualization capabilities, in order to enable stakeholders across an organization to make use of the data and derived insights.
 Organizations will need to automate the calculation of emissions footprints and the generation of predictive insights, as well as implement a data cockpit / control tower for emissions data visualization at scale.
 However, most organizations are yet to do so.
-For instance, only 11% have implemented an emissions data cockpit / control tower at scale (see Figure 15).
+For instance, only 11% have implemented an emissions data cockpit / control tower at scale (see Figure 16).
+"To understand energy consumption, it is not always advisable to collect data from energy bills because they may not accurately reflect the volume of energy consumed.
+To collect such data, we have installed sensors at our sites to measure energy consumption automatically."